dgraph-io/dgraph/wiki/content/deploy/dgraph-administration.md

     ```
     dgraph upgrade --acl -a localhost:9080 -u groot -p password -f v20.03.0 -t v20.07.0
     ```
+    This is required because previously the type-names `User`, `Group` and `Rule` were used by ACL.
+    They have now been renamed as `dgraph.type.User`, `dgraph.type.Group` and `dgraph.type.Rule`, to keep them in dgraph's internal namespace.
+This upgrade just changes the type-names for the ACL nodes to the new type-names.

     You can use `--dry-run` option in `dgraph upgrade` command to see a dry run of what the upgrade command will do.
-8. If you have introduced types or predicates in your schema whose names start with `dgraph.`, then you would need to manually alter schema to change their names to something else which isn't prefixed with `dgraph.`, and also do mutations to change the value of `dgraph.type` edge to the new type name and copy data from old predicate name to new predicate name for all the nodes which
+8. If you have types or predicates in your schema whose names start with `dgraph.`, then you would need to manually alter schema to change their names to something else which isn't prefixed with `dgraph.`, and also do mutations to change the value of `dgraph.type` edge to the new type name and copy data from old predicate name to new predicate name for all the nodes which